-I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way, or I can provide webinar versions of all my training courses and also have experience in conducting remote mediations, so there is no interruption to service.
+I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way or using other platforms, or I can provide webinar versions of all my training courses and also have considerable experience in conducting remote mediations, so there is no interruption to service.
 In fact, a good thing just got better!

 About my business: the Law Office of Richard Stephens (LORS) is a boutique IT law practice and provider of alternative dispute resolution (ADR) services, including arbitration, mediation and adjudication.
 LORS consists of Richard Stephens together with his Senior Consultant, Oscar Rowlands.

 While a “boutique”, LORS counts among its clients some of the largest companies in the world as well as a wide range of SME’s all of whom value our specialist advice across a range of IT Law areas.
 We also link to other professionals, so can provide a complete service even for large or complex transactions.
 You can find out more about it here.